 Policy Number A6 Prev.
 Ed.
 STF 33 & 34

 Policy Section Administration

 Responsible Department Corporate Services

 Adoption Resolution Number 2019/060

 Adoption Date 16 May 2019

 Review Date & Resolution 12 October 2017 (Resolution no. 2017/104)

+17 June 2021 (Resolution no. 2021/066)

+28 July 2022 (Resolution no. 2022/071)

-A9 LIQUOR CONTROL - RESTRICTED AREA REG APPLICATIONS
+A9LIQUOR CONTROL - RESTRICTED AREA REG APPLICATIONS

-PREAMBLE: Many discrete communities in the Shire of Halls Creek have applied for and been granted restricted area alcohol status which requires renewal from time to time.
+Many discrete communities in the Shire of Halls Creek have applied for and been granted restricted area alcohol status which requires renewal from time to time.
 This policy has been created to provide guidance to staff without the renewal applications having to be referred to Council for a support decision.

-OBJECTIVE: To provide guidance on Councils position regarding the Restricted Area Regulation applications made pursuant to section 175 of the Liquor Control Act:
+To provide guidance on Councils position regarding the Restricted AreaRegulation applications made pursuant to section 175 of the Liquor Control Act:

-POLICY: In respect of the Council's position regarding the Restricted Area Regulation applications made pursuant to section 175 of the Liquor Control Act:
+In respect of the Council's position regarding the Restricted Area Regulationapplications made pursuant to section 175 of the Liquor Control Act: